thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 - added new and improved new basic layout theme (Charles A. Landemaine)
 - added RSS feed for every category (Thorsten)
 - added ability to copy and duplicate FAQ entries (Thorsten)
+- added support for blocks in template engine (Jan Mergler)
 - updated bundled Net_IDNA to version 0.6.0 (Thorsten)
 - updated bundled TinyMCE editor component to version 2.1.3 (Thorsten)